 If your pain is not well controlled and you are needing to take more than 2-3 doses of extra painkiller a day, tell your doctor or palliative care nurse.

 Although Fentanyl is a very good painkiller, it is not helpful for all types of pain.
 You may still have pain despite using bigger doses of Fentanyl and may feel unwell in one or more of these ways:

 • bad dreams

 Do not worry if this happens.
 Tell your doctor or nurse.
-Your doctor may reduce your dose of Fentanyl and suggest other treatments to help the pain.
+They may reduce your dose of Fentanyl and suggest other treatments to help the pain.

-Fentanyl tends to cause less constipation than some other strong painkillers but you may still need to take a laxative regularly.
+Fentanyl tends to cause less constipation than some other strong painkillers but you are likely to need to take a laxative regularly.

 This is uncommon but, if you become unusually sleepy or muddled, you may need the Fentanyl dose reduced.
 Contact your doctor or palliative care nurse.